Xuan Wu Shan Nine Emperor Gods Festival 2017

 En route to sending off the Nine Emperor Gods at Changi Beach, they will be visiting seven other temples in the following order: Jiu Huang Dian 玉封九皇殿,– Jing Shui Gang Doumu Gong汫水港斗母宫—Leong Nam Temple龙南殿—Hougang Dou Mu Gong后港斗母宫—Hong San Keong凤山宫—Nan Bei Dou Mu Gong南北斗母官—Kim San Tze金山寺斗山宫.

-The devotees, in their cars, arrive first at the temple.
+The devotees, in their cars, arrive first at the temples.
 They will be welcomed by the host temple, exchange greetings with the helpers and devotees there, and usually eat and take refreshments before the arrival of the main contingent.

 After that, the lorries arrive and the contingent prepares for the formal entrance into the temples.
 The procession is led by the vanguard (who cracks the cleansing whip), and followed by the lion dance troupes.
 After the exchanges between the visiting and host vanguards, the lions enter the temple and pay respects at each altar.
 After that, the main contingent from the temple enters the temple.
 It is led by a helper carrying the Black Flag.
 He is then followed by the Nine Emperor Gods sedan chair.
 Before the sedan chair enters the temple, Ah Xiang, the vanguard, cracks the cleansing whip three times at the entrance.
 The sedan chair is greeted by a representative from the temple, before the vanguard from the host temple cracks the cleansing whip three times.
 The sedan chair enters.
 Inside, the sedan chair pays respects at all three altars, along with the incense tubs for Dou Mu Niang Niang斗母娘娘 and the Nine Emporer Gods 九皇菩薩, and Qi Tian Da Sheng斉天大聖.
 If the sedan chairs of the host temple are activated for the visit, they pay respects to each other as well.